 2) Saint Kitts – Saint Kitts and Nevis

-This well-conserved Fortress and one of the largest fortifications in the Americas continent, and so is not rare to imagine why it attracts hundreds of tourists from all around the world.
+This well-conserved Fortress and one of the largest fortifications in the Americas continent so is not rare to imagine why it attracts hundreds of tourists from all around the world, making it one of the best tropical islands to visit in the world.

-To know more about tours, hotels and other activities in Saint Kitts you can visit GetYourGuide.
+To know more about tours and other activities in Saint Kitts you can visit GetYourGuide.

 What to eat